Career Development: Job Postings

 AHCJ believes there is a core set of topics that today’s health journalists need to understand to cover the beat well and has launched several core topic areas toward that effort, including this topic — environmental health.
 These "learning centers" provide expertise in areas essential to reporting on health or health care.

-Each specialty topic page includes glossaries, key concepts, reporting tip sheets, blog items, first-person stories by fellow journalists, videos, data and more.
+Each specialty topic page includes glossaries, key concepts, reporting tip sheets, first-person stories by fellow journalists, videos, data and more.
 The topic home page serves as a launch pad to more resources on healthjournalism.org and elsewhere.